pkgw/worklog-tools/README.md

 beautified, but I've tried to make the PDFs come out nicely.

 Now check out `examples/2013.txt`.
-Log files are in a basic [“ini file”][inifile] format, with entries coming in paragraphs headed by a word encased in square brackets.
+Log files are in a basic [“ini file”][inifile] format, with records coming in paragraphs headed by a word encased in square brackets.
 A typical record is:

 [inifile]: http://en.wikipedia.org/wiki/INI_file